HVoTM/maze_micromouse/README.md

     + unittest, pytest
     + https://docs.python-guide.org/writing/tests/

-- Distance Map - Heatmap: finding the distance for a starting cell to other cells (kinda like Floyd-Warshall)
+- [] Distance Map - Heatmap: finding the distance for a starting cell to other cells (kinda like Floyd-Warshall)
 ![alt text](image.png)
+- [] Simultaneous Localization and Mapping for the real robotic mouse
 - [] Create the design (black-wall, white-path) like the one in the Wikipedia
     - Color-picker
 - [] HexaMaze, Triangular, Circular Grid